samply/secret-sync/Readme.md

 Register an Open ID Connect client at the central half of this component.

 Secret type: `OIDC`
-Arguments: A comma seperated list of urls permitted for redirection
+Arguments: A comma separated list of urls permitted for redirection

 Example:
 `OIDC:MY_OIDC_CLIENT_SECRET:https://foo.com,https://bar.com`